kinderp/docker101/README.md

   <missing>      3 days ago   /bin/sh -c #(nop) ADD file:524e8d93ad65f08a0…   72.8MB
   ```

-  the last one at the bottom is the root fs layer, on top of there's a layer to run a shell once an image will be run as container.
+  the last one at the bottom is the root fs layer, on top of it there's a layer (size 0B) to run a shell once an image will be run as container.
   `CMD` is one of directive used in `Dockerfile` that will see later.
 So far you have just to know: if you images is too big, docker inspect
-  can be help you to know which layers are taking too space.
+  can help you to know which layers are taking too space.